StoyPenny/activity-weather/README.md

 - **Dynamic Location Support**: Enter any city, address, or use your current location
 - **Live Weather Data**: Integrates with Stormglass API for real-time weather conditions
+- **Activity Scoring Customization**: Customize the settings for each activity to personalize your rating system
 - **Smart Caching**: Location-specific caching that refreshes once per day at local midnight to reduce API calls and improve performance
 - **Geolocation Support**: Use browser's location API to automatically detect your position
 - **Geocoding Integration**: OpenStreetMap Nominatim API for converting addresses to coordinates